 This Life or The Next

-Nominated to the Young Critic’s Award
+Winner of the 2018 Young Critic’s Award

 A subdued explosion that sends shrapnel in all directions – to journalism, to literary fiction, to immigration policy, to criticism of religion.